mcmulman/recipes/README.md

 ### Info

-    - files in /public/ are copied to the root of the build and are accessible at the root of the deployed site
+    - files in /public/ are copied to the root of the build and are accessible at the root of the deployed site vs. /assets/